calscoo/portfolio/hugo/content/about.md

 * **Location:** Bellevue, WA
 * **Preference:** Remote work only

 Highly skilled and dedicated Platform Engineer with a strong background in software development, infrastructure management, and cloud computing.
-I have a proven ability to design, implement, and maintain complex systems while ensuring optimal performance and security.
+I have a proven ability to design, implement, and maintain complex systems, ensuring optimal performance, security, and built-in cost reduction strategies.
 With excellent communication skills and a passion for learning, I am looking for an opportunity to contribute my skills to a dynamic team.

 ## Experience